• Home

 Your app for visiting the city with the Barcelona Bus Turístic: routes, stops and the most iconic places.
 A comfortable way to carry your tickets too!

-It was at this time, from 1900 to 1914, when Passeig de Gràcia became the showcase of Modernista architecture, with gems by Gaudí like La Pedrera and Casa Batlló, both of which are UNESCO World Heritage Sites, true works of art like Casa Lleó i Morera by Domènech i Montaner, and Modernista buildings with Catalan Gothic influences, like Casa Amatller by Puig i Cadafalch.
-Moreover, in 1906, Passeig de Gràcia incorporated its impressive lamppost benches designed by municipal architect Pere Falqués i Urpí in wrought iron and decorated in the trencadís (broken tile shards used to form a mosaic) style typical of Modernisme.
+It was during these years, between 1900 and 1914, that Passeig de Gràcia became a showcase of modernist architecture, with Gaudí’s masterpieces such as La Pedrera and Casa Batlló—both UNESCO World Heritage Sites—true works of art like Casa Lleó i Morera by Domènech i Muntaner, and modernist buildings with Catalan Gothic influences like Casa Amatller by Puig i Cadafalch.
+In 1906, Passeig de Gràcia also incorporated the impressive trencadís and wrought iron bench-lampposts designed by municipal architect Pere Falqués i Urpí.

-You can visit Passeig de Gràcia on both the Red Route of Barcelona Bus Turístic and the Blue Route.
-The Passeig de Gràcia – La Pedrera and Casa Batlló – Fundació Antoni Tàpies stops are both on the street, while if you hop off at the Plaça Catalunya stop, which is the start and end of all Barcelona Bus Turístic routes, you can stroll along its entire length to Avinguda Diagonal.
+You can visit Passeig de Gràcia using either the Red Route or the Blue Route of the Barcelona Bus Turístic.
+The stops Passeig de Gràcia – La Pedrera and Casa Batlló – Fundació Antoni Tàpies will drop you off at different points along the avenue, while from Plaça de Catalunya—the starting and ending point of the Bus Turístic routes—you can stroll the entire avenue up to Diagonal.

-• Did you know?
-The lampposts designed by Pere Falqués i Urpí, the city’s first electric streetlights, were not well received by certain sectors of the population, who believed that the changes brought about by these ‘horrible’ and ‘outrageous’ forms would be too drastic.
-Moreover, a group of Noucentista intellectuals, whose influence on Catalan society at that time was not inconsiderable, launched a campaign in favour of restricting construction and ornamentation to the classicism style.
+• The lampposts designed by Pere Falqués i Urpí, the city’s first electric ones, were rejected by some sectors of the population who considered their shapes “horrible” and “delirious,” representing too drastic a change.
+Moreover, a group of influential Noucentista intellectuals in Catalan society at the time launched a campaign advocating for strict classicism as the preferred style for construction and ornamentation.